Disclaimers: See Part 1

 Light brown eyes tilted upwards.
 "I...
 I've never seen a person die.
 I have never seen a dead body in my life."

-"Some people say, that you are a goddess of death, not even Celesta could touch your skills in taking lives.
-They say, your presence can wear off on others, influencing them to be effective killers as well."
-Tanya said.
+"Some people say you are a goddess of death.
+Not even Celesta could touch your skills in taking lives.
+They claim your presence can wear off on others, influencing them to be effective killers as well."
+Tanya proclaimed.

 Xena's expression became disgruntled.
-"Do you believe that I cause death and destruction?"
+"Do you believe I cause death and destruction?"

 Tanya's head bent down again.
 Xena captured the younger woman's shaken hands tenderly within her own.

-Tanya appeared to had retreated into her own world.
-She viewed the scenery they were in.
-The stream seem to run out into an unknown river, and was deeper than normal streamlets.
-The trees branches in the area were half bare, but some showed renewed leaves, strengthen by the season of rebirth.
+Appearing to had retreated into her own world, Tanya viewed the scenery they were in.
+The stream seem to run out into an unknown river and was deeper than normal streamlets.
+The trees' branches in the area were half bare, but some showed renewed leaves that was strengthened by the season of rebirth.

-Xena was getting annoyed, thinking that the auburn haired woman was ignoring her.
-"Do you understand what I had averred to you?"
+Xena got annoyed, thinking the auburn-haired woman was ignoring her.
+"Do you understand what I've averred to you?"

 Gabrielle walked over to the pair, standing beside her lover in the stream.

-"What have you meant than, Tanya?"
+"What have you meant then, Tanya?"
 Xena was askance.

 "You taught her, right?"
 Tanya pointed to Gabrielle.

 "Yes.
-Gabrielle had other teachers as well."
+Gabrielle had other teachers also."
 Xena answered.